-When purchasing compost, do you ever think about whether it’s peat or peat free compost?
-Peat is a finite resource and our earth and wildlife depends on it.
+When purchasing compost, do you ever think about whether it’s peat or peat-free compost?
+Peat is a finite resource and our earth and wildlife depend on it.
 We’re extracting peat at the rate of 220 times faster than it takes for it to form.
-It Forms at 1mm per year and we’re extracting 22cm per year.
-If peat extraction continues at this rate then we’ll soon have no peatland left.
-Peat bogs help keep emissions from the atmosphere, provide a habitat for rare plants and are a lifeline for our wildlife.
+It Forms at 1mm per year, and we’re extracting 22cm per year.
+If peat extraction continues at this rate, then we’ll soon have no peatland left.
+Peat bogs help keep emissions from the atmosphere, provide a habitat for rare plants, and are a lifeline for our wildlife.

 As I’ve written before: